 Who couldn’t use a vacation right now?
 How about a scenic road trip to a national park or the mountains to escape the heat?
 What about jumping on a plane for a quick, socially distanced trip to the beach?

 You won’t be surprised to hear infectious disease doctors say staying home is the safest option for you and your family.
-Shantala Samart, MD, Medical Director of Invention Prevention of Antimicrobial Stewardship Program at Methodist Mansfield Medical Center, is no exception.
+Shantala Samart, MD, infectious disease physician on the medical staff at Methodist Mansfield Medical Center, is no exception.
 “There’s really no safe place I can recommend for people to travel to this summer given the community spread of COVID-19 in so many vacation destinations,” Dr. Samart says.

 But if you insist on traveling this summer, Dr. Samart lays out the risk of traveling right now and a few things you may want to add to your travel checklist.